gitsmith/playground/sample-nodejs-ms/README.md

 		5. Execute npm run dev to start up the application and start watching for changes.
 			i.
 When you make a code change and save it, the application will reload and reflect your changes.
 		6. Press [Ctrl] + C to shut down the API

+Things to consider including
+1. Not sure I’m using the best package.json scripts or not
+2. Steps to create
+3. Status enpoint
+4. Orchestration Layer
+5. Dependency Injection??
+6. Add tracible header…rTracer etc.
+7. Validation
+8. Mapping responses
+9. Unit Testing
+10. E2E Testing
+11. Coverage Report
+12. Logging (common lib??)
+13. Swagger
+14. Follow and note naming conventions
+15. Curls and/or Postman Collection
+16. Example of using timeouts for API calls
+17. Docker